tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 I came across an article [Identifying Candlestick Patterns using Deep Learning](https://towardsdatascience.com/identifying-candlestick-patterns-using-deep-learning-b7d706726874), which attempts to train a DL model to "become a chart reader", effectively.
 The aproach:

-- took one of the top deep-learning vision models as a basis
+- took one of the top trained million parameter deep-learning vision models as a basis
 - produced images of candlestick charts, incrementing a rolling window across time
 - retrained the outer layers to learn a new objective (__transfer learning__)
 - attempted to predict a fixed period forward return